mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 CAN Frame
 `````````
 `CAN data frames <https://elearning.vector.com/mod/page/view.php?id=345>`_ are the only type of CAN frames that are used
-during normal UDS communication.
-CAN data frames are made up of many different fields, but the key in our case (these
+during UDS communication.
+CAN data frames consist of many different fields, but the key in our case (used during
-influenced by UDS protocol) are listed below:
+UDS communication) are listed below:

 - CAN Identifier (CAN ID)